BlameTroi/txblibs/README.txt

 Installation and Use
 --------------------

-The headers to use are in the release/ sub-directory.
-They are built by the makefile using buildhdr (https://github.com/BlameTroi/buildhdr).
+The headers to use are in the source/inc sub-directory.
+Put them somehwere in your C include path.
-The source for each header is a pair of files in the inc/ and src/ sub-directories. txbrand.h is built from inc/rand.h and src/rand.c, and so on.

 Include the appropriate headers in your project.
 Each header has a preprocessor variable to control when the executable code will be